multi-learn/summit/docs/source/tutorials/example2.rst

 Example 2 : Understanding the hyper-parameter optimization
 ==========================================================

-Intuitive explanation on hyper-parameters
+Hyper-parameters intuition
 -----------------------------------------

 Hyper-parameters are parameters of a classifier (monoview or multiview) that are task-dependant and have a huge part in the performance of the algorithm for a given task.

 The simplest example is the decision tree.
 One of it's hyper-parameter is the depth of the tree.
 The deeper the tree is, the most it will fit on the learning data.
-However a tree too deep will most likely overfit and won't have any relevance on unseen testing data.
+However, a tree too deep will most likely overfit and won't have any relevance on unseen testing data.

 This platform proposes a randomized search and a grid search to optimize hyper-parameters.
 In this example, we first will analyze the theory and then how to use it.

 Understanding train/test split
 ------------------------------

 In order to provide robust results, this platform splits the dataset in a training set, that will be used by the classifier to optimize their hyper-parameter and learn a relevant model, and a testing set that will take no part in the learning process and serve as unseen data to estimate each model's generalization capacity.

 This split ratio is controlled by the config file's argument ``split:``.
 It uses a float to pass the ratio between the size of the testing set and the training set  :
 :math:`\text{split} = \frac{\text{test size}}{\text{dataset size}}`.
 In order to be as fair as possible, this split is made by keeping the ratio between each class in the training set and in the testing set.